rgupta1234/openshift-aws-setup/README.md

 ## Container Native Storage (CNS) Gluster

-The playbook can optionally install CNS storage (gluster) as the default persistent storage provider.
+The playbook can optionally install CNS storage (gluster) as the default persistent storage provider for application storage.
 This will provision an additional three nodes dedicated to CNS.
 To use this feature, set the ```install_gluster``` to true and configure other parameters as needed.
+Note this is only for application storage, the registry remains on AWS storage.

 ## Master and User Pods